PGimenez/PGimenez/README.md

 - [Carryall](https://carryall.io): a self-hosted platform to deploy applications and run workflows on Kubernetes.
 - [Surge](https://github.com/sciflydev/Surge.jl): a package that exposes reactive state via WebSockets, enabling real-time synchronization between Julia backends and web clients.
 See a [running demo](https://iris.carryall.app/) with a VueJS frontend.
 - [StateSignals](https://github.com/sciflydev/StateSignals.jl): a reactive graph-based state management system where values automatically update based on their dependencies.
+- [WeatherForecast](https://github.com/PGimenez/WeatherForecast): a ML pipeline for weather forecasting running on Kubernetes.